dhruvipatel14/Affinity-analysis/README.md

 There are various features in the dataset but we don't know which feature is what hence, they are just labeled F1, F2, .., F22.
 </br>
 I have given my approach to solving this recommendation system for this unlabeled data.
 Please look into it.
-If you have some better approaches then I would eager to hear back from you.
+</br>If you have some better approaches then I would eager to hear back from you.